-- Certified valuation analyst (CVA), accredited by the National Association of National Association of Certified Valuators and Analysts;
+- Certified valuation analyst (CVA), accredited by the National Association of Certified Valuators and Analysts;

-- Accredited in business valuation (ABV), a designation awarded by the American Institute of Certified Public Accountants (AICPA).
+- Accredited in business valuations (ABV), a designation awarded by the American Institute of Certified Public Accountants (AICPA).

-- The income approach, which assumes the value is a function of the economic benefit of the business.
-Commonly used for service businesses.
+- The income approach, which assumes the value of your business, is a function of the economic benefit of the business.
+Commonly used for service-based businesses.

-- The asset approach, which assumes the value of the business is in the assets it owns.
+- The asset approach, which assumes the value of your business, is calculated by the assets owned by your business.
 Commonly used for businesses that are investment oriented.

-- The market approach, which is influenced by historical sales of comparable businesses.
+- The market approach assumes the value of your business and is influenced by historical sales of comparable businesses.

 Tune in for more.